ilight1542/probegen/README.md

         -m
             --masked-threshold - Maximum number of reads in a probe that can be masked by dustmasker before the probe is not considered.
 Default=10
         -r
-            --randseed - Seed for random pick of replacement of non-ATCG bases in probe.
+            --randseed - Seed for random pick of replacement of non-ATCG bases in probes with ambiguous bases.
 Default=100 -C
             --disable-clustering - Turn off clustering of similar probes using cd-hit-est. Default=Clustering enabled -i